Frequently Asked Questions and General Information about the Mary D. Ainsworth Clinic

 The clinic does not charge for services; because services are free, we do not process anything through insurance companies.

 Can I be seen at your clinic if I am not a UVa student?

 Our clinic offers therapy services to members of the Charlottesville area community as well as UVa students, staff, faculty and others in the UVa community.
 In addition, we offer testing/assessment services for children and adolescents in the Charlottesville area community.
-For individuals ages 17 and up, priority is given to UVa students with referrals from the Student Disability Access Center (SDAC).

 Do you see children at your clinic?

 Children and adolescents are generally seen by advanced students at our clinic.
 Therefore, there are fewer openings, and these openings are more difficult to predict.

 Will I see a psychologist when I come to your clinic?